 First of its kind, a village in Telangana claims to generate its own electricity using solar power for 100% of its needs.
 Banjerpally, a small village in the district of Siddipet (Telangana) has 121 houses in total and nearly 95 households got solar power connections back in 2015.
 Later, remaining houses were also added.
-This village not only uses the solar energy just for domestic purpose, but also uses the power connection for irrigation and street lighting as well.
+This village not only uses solar energy just for domestic purposes but also uses the power connection for irrigation and street lighting as well.

 It all started four years back when Banjerpally was facing lots of power cuts.
-Villagers were hardly getting power for one hour in a day.
+Villagers were hardly getting power for one hour a day.
 And they used to pay a bill of Rs.
 700 to Rs.
-1,000 for using the power just for that one hour everyday.
+1,000 for using the power just for that one hour every day.
 Thanks to the solar initiative taken by Irrigation Minister T. Harish Rao, the village now pays the minimum electricity bill of Rs 120 a month.

 The project started in 3 phases.
 In the first phase, solar power connections were provided to every household in the village.
 The total cost of the solar power connection for each house was Rs.
-85,000 whereas each beneficiary had paid an amount Rs.
-8,500 (10% of the total project cost) as their contribution, while the remaining amount was provided as subsidy from the government.
+85,000 whereas each beneficiary had paid an amount of Rs.
+8,500 (10% of the total project cost) as their contribution, while the remaining amount was provided as a subsidy from the government.

 In the second phase, solar street lights were deployed in the village for which both the State government & the National Bank for Agriculture and Rural Development (NABARD) funded Rs.
 5 lakh each.
 In the final phase, solar power was supplied to run bore wells in the village.